 Sometimes parents are unsure as to whether a medical error caused their child’s Erb’s palsy.
 The doctor may have told them that there was nothing that could have been done differently or even covered up evidence of medical malpractice.

 LawFirm.com may be able to help.
 Our Erb’s palsy case managers have helped many families get to the bottom of their child’s injury and figure out their next steps.
 Chat now in confidence.

 Our case managers can answer your questions and connect you to an attorney.Chat Now

 What’s the Average Erb’s Palsy Lawsuit Settlement Amount?

-According to a 2019 study by The Doctors Group, the average payout for a birth injury lawsuit was $936,843.
+According to a 2019 analysis of 1,215 birth injury settlements and verdicts, the average payout for a birth injury claim is $936,843.